Freedom Wall Commission

 - The County Executive solicits nominations to the Commission from the Southern Christian Leadership Conference (SCLC), the National Association for the Advancement of Colored People (NAACP), the Metropolitan Organization for Racial and Economic Equity (MORE2), the Metropolitan Community Colleges, Penn Valley Campus, and neighborhood organizations within Jackson County, Missouri.

-- The Commission’s purpose is to select inductees for the Monument to Freedom, Justice & Courage Wall, which is located in the Leon Jordan Memorial Park at 31st St. and Benton Boulevard in Kansas City, Missouri.
+- The Commission’s purpose is to select inductees for the Monument to Freedom, Justice and Courage Wall, which is located in the Leon Jordan Memorial Park at 31st and Benton Boulevard in Kansas City, Missouri.
 The Freedom Wall honors those individuals (either living or deceased), who have demonstrated, either currently or in the past, exceptional leadership qualities in their ongoing efforts to enhance the quality of life in the urban community of Jackson County, Missouri.

 - With the assistance of Jackson County government, the Commission will plan induction ceremonies each year that appropriately honor inductees and/or their families.
 The Commission may decide to conduct these ceremonies during Black History Month, or on Memorial Day, Martin Luther King Jr.’s birthday or on any other